 Changes in the slave plantation era (15th – 17th centuries)

-A second study focused on the remains discovered from a 15th to 17th century cemetery, located in an old sugar cane field at Finca Clavijo.
-Although it’s well known that from the 16th to 19th centuries millions of Africans were forcibly moved to America as slaves, many people don’t realize that the earliest Atlantic slave plantations were actually in the Macaronesian archipelagos (including the Canary Islands) from mid 15th century.
+A second study focused on the remains discovered from a 15th to 17th century cemetery.
+The cemetery was located in an old sugar cane field at Finca Clavijo.
+It’s well known that millions of Africans were forcibly moved to America as slaves in the 16th to 19th centuries.
+But, many don’t realize that the earliest Atlantic slave plantations were actually in the Macaronesian archipelagos (including the Canary Islands) from mid 15th century.

-Skeletal analyses of all the adults at the cemetery suggested they had undertaken extensive physical activity, especially involving stress on the spine and shoulder joints, which correlates with working as slaves in the sugar plantations.
+Skeletal analyses of all the adults at the cemetery revealed they had undertaken extensive physical activity, especially involving stress on the spine and shoulder joints, which correlates with working as slaves in the sugar plantations.

 Changes in the 17th and 18th centuries

-Santa Cruz was especially important during this period, as it served as the harbor and capital on one of the major islands, Tenerife Island.
+Santa Cruz was especially important during this period.
+It served as the harbor and capital on one of the major islands, Tenerife Island.
 During repairs on the Concepción Church at Santa Cruz, researchers once again gained an opportunity to access remains from a previous era.

 The presence of the U6a lineages (Moorish slave trade) and L haplogroups (African slave trade) attested to slave trade.
 There was also a low frequency of American mtDNA types, demonstrating the importance of this harbor for the trans-Atlantic journey to America.

 The Castilian colonization in the 15th century resulted in an influx of Europeans, and a large decrease in the native population (due to war, famine and epidemics) in the Canary Islands.
 Then the slave era brought many Africans to the islands, resulting in a varied population that still exists in the islands today.

-The DNA tests conducted in these studies have identified several mitochondrial DNA sequences from ancient and more recent populations of the Canary Islands.
+DNA tests conducted in these studies identified several mtDNA profiles from ancient and recent populations of the Canary Islands.
 If you have taken the DNA Maternal Ancestry Test, you can compare your results against these profiles to see if share a similar maternal lineage.